9-ING-41 is a first-in-class, intravenously administered, maleimide-based small molecule

 - - Part 3: Assessment of activity of 9-ING-41 based combination regimens: The primary

 objective for Study Part 3 is to assess the clinical benefit of each of the seven

 other efficacy variables, including progression-free survival (PFS), duration of tumor

 response, time to treatment failure, 1-year survival rate and overall survival (OS) as

 well as additional evaluation of toxicities.
 The Simon's 2-stage design will be employed

-for Study Part 3 for the six 9-ING-41-based combination regimens.
+for Study Part 3 for the seven 9-ING-41-based combination regimens.